 Safety meetings effectively create awareness against impending dangers lurking around our workplace.
 It is our sole discretion to either ignore or abide by safety norms that determine our vulnerability.

 There are 3 main objectives for an employee safety meeting:

 Imparting awareness on safety issues significantly reduces risk.
 An aware employee is a better-prepared employee.
 With complete safety knowledge, we are better equipped to navigate through any perceived harm or danger zones in the workplace.

 Toolbox Talk is the ideal short span (a maximum of 5 to 10 minutes) communication forum, where employees are given daily safety briefs that help them avoid any pitfalls on the job.
 At Toolbox Talks employees are also encouraged to voice their concerns.

 Danger has no limits, be it time or space.
-We are often apprehensive to new surroundings or jobs but once familiarity breeds in, we begin to neglect the extra effort or time needed to follow safety norms.
-Most accidents at our workplace are not due to lack of awareness but an outcome of overlooking awareness issues.
+We are often apprehensive about new surroundings or jobs but once familiarity breeds in, we begin to neglect the extra effort or time needed to follow workplace safety norms.
+Most accidents at our workplace are not due to a lack of awareness but an outcome of overlooking awareness issues.